Why Us?

 Claudia, 2nd Grade

 Claudia has aphasia, a disorder that affects the way you speak, write and understand language.
-When she attempted to decode (read) and spell (encode), words got mixed up, and she couldn't articulate the correct sounds.
+When she attempted to decode (read) and encode (spell), words got mixed up, and she couldn't articulate the correct sounds.
 As a result, she developed a habit of guessing to compensate for her reading challenges.
+She often avoided reading aloud in class.

 Claudia worked 3x per week in our Spell, Read and Write program.
-In less than three months, Claudia began to identify 50% of the basic alphabet sounds.
-By six months, Claudia was decoding three-letter word with basic high-frequency vocabulary.
-She also started to spell by sound.
-At the six-month mark, Claudia had made a one-year gain in reading level was catching up to her classroom peers.
+In less than three months, Claudia began to identify 75% of the basic alphabet sounds.
+At the six-month mark, Claudia was decoding three and four-letter words.
+She was able to read 82% of high-frequency (non-phonetic) vocabulary.
+Claudia had made a one-year gain in reading level and was catching up to her classroom peers.

 Research indicates that students with significant language processing difficulties should learn to identify letters by sound (not by letter name).
 We find this is one of the most common misconceptions in school.
 For instance, Claudia recognized the sound of /t/ as the letter name "tee."
 Each time she read the word "tap," she said, tee-ap.